Pupil Premium

 • 1.
 At St Helen’s we understand that every child should experience quality first teaching.
 We will ensure that each child experiences quality first teaching and a variety of well-planned learning opportunities in all subject areas including Maths and English.This will include different levels of challenges available to all pupils.
 This process includes:

-• Our Marking in the Moment approach which includes self and peer assessment so pupils get immediate feedback.
+• A Marking in the Moment approach which includes self and peer assessment so pupils get immediate feedback.
 This will ensure the correcting of misconceptions and hence progress will be made more quickly.

-3. Interventions are in place for any SEND/PP pupils when needed (triple funded).
+3. Interventions are in place for any SEND/PP pupils when needed.

 5. We will support Pupil Premium pupils who have English as an additional language either individually or in a small group with their speaking and listening, grammar and comprehension skills.
-They are also supported with their understanding of Mathematical vocabulary.
+They will also be supported with their understanding of Mathematical vocabulary.

 6. We support Pupil Premium pupils as early as possible in their school life.
 We prioritise extra staffing in EYFS/KS1 in order to ensure early identification of any learning gaps.
 Effective interventions can then quickly be put into place to fill these gaps.